open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

 5) Configure Callbacks
 6) Run the App

-This structure is an initial template that can be used as a starting point for your dashboard.

 ### (1) Import packages
 ```
-from dash import Dash
+from dash import Dash, dcc
-import dash_core_components as dcc
 import dash_bootstrap_components as dbc
 ```
 Dash apps require some libraries to run, this statement is importing them.
 Let's examine each library, one by one:
 - Dash is the framework which is required to develop the App
 > Dash is a python framework created by Plotly for creating interactive web applications.
 Dash is written on the top of Flask, Plotly. js and React. js.
-- dash_core_components module gives access to many interactive components that will be added to the App and introduced in Chapter 3.
+- dcc stands for dash_core_components which is a module that give access to many interactive components that are used in Dash apps and will be introduced in Chapter 3.
 - Via the dash_bootstrap_components module, it is possible to incorporates Boostrap components into the App making it easier to customise the app layout.

 ### (2) Prepare Data